bakpakin/Fennel/macros.md

 that represents code?
 Go for it.
 You can use `each`/`ipairs` to step thru the contents of the lists.
 Destructuring and even pattern matching work as you'd expect.
-A list is just a special kind of table which prints with parens instead of square brackets.
+A list is just a special kind of table (with a metatable) which prints with parens instead of square brackets.

 ## Details